themaskott/themaskott/README.md

 - 🔭 I’m currently working on BGP
-- ⚡ Sometimes I'm playing CTFs
+- 🏁 Sometimes I'm playing CTFs

-=> :checkered_flag:
+- 💡 Ideas are welcome
+=> 📧 contacts in my bio

 <!--
 **themaskott/themaskott** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.